How to Use Claude Cowork (Desktop, macOS/Windows) for Blogging, Coding, and Research Workflows

 How much does Claude Cowork cost per month?

-Claude Cowork is included in Claude’s paid plans starting with the Pro plan at approximately $20/month.
-The Max plan offers higher usage limits for power users.
-Team and Enterprise plans are available for organizations.
-The free plan does not include Cowork or the Computer Use feature.
+Claude Cowork is included with Claude’s paid plans starting from the Pro plan (around 20 USD/month).
+The Max plan offers higher usage limits and more headroom for long-running Cowork tasks, while Team and Enterprise tiers add collaboration and admin controls for organizations.
+The Free plan does not include Cowork or Computer Use.

 Can Claude Cowork publish blog posts directly to WordPress?